Developing a Social Life in the USA

 After your initial interaction with new people in the States, you may want to get to know a few of them better.
 Ironically, many international students have found that they—not their American hosts—must be more assertive if a friendship is to develop.
 Here is some more advice about the American social life, written by non-U.S. students just like you:

 When you first arrive on campus, you may notice how friendly everyone is.
 People you don't know will smile and say "Hi" and "How are you" and "How's it going."
-But these statements are not really true questions; people will most often keep on walking, not waiting for your answer.
+You will notice that these are not really questions; people will most often keep on walking, rather than waiting for your answer.
 You may get the idea they are superficial or perhaps even rude.

 Americans, however, feel that this kind of greeting and behavior is considered very friendly; they feel they are being outgoing and welcoming.
 These greetings are a social custom which has little to do with friendship.
 The person may become your friend eventually, but it is important not to misunderstand the nature of your verbal exchange.

 Similarly, people may ask your name and country where you were born; they may seem interested for a few minutes, but then go and speak to someone else.
 This may seem to contradict their initial friendliness, although it is not meant to do so.

 You may find it easy to have many "acquaintances" on campus: people seem to all live together, eat together and study together.
 However, true friendship will take time to build.
 You will realize, maybe for the first time, how much time it took to develop the friendships you have at home.
 Then you will appreciate the time and energy it takes to establish close friendships, both at home and abroad.

 If you want to develop these interactions into deeper friendships, you will likely have to take the initiative.
 Ask to exchange contact information: phone numbers, email addresses, and social media handles.
 Then, you’ll want to follow up!
 Invite people out for coffee, to join you for meals, or to casual social events.
 They will likely return the gesture, and the two of you will be on your way to building a friendship.